Evelyn Larrubia Assistant Managing Editor

-Evelyn Larrubia is KPCC: Southern California Public Radio's Education Editor.
+Evelyn Larrubia is KPCC: Southern California Public Radio's Assistant Managing Editor.

 Prior to her time at KPCC, Evelyn was editorial director of the nonprofit Investigative News Network, where she managed several multi-newsroom projects for the 64-member network — including an investigation into alleged abuses by the Border Patrol and another into an EPA clean up program that favored wealthy communities.